suinplayground/distribute-binary-via-devbox/RELEASING.md

-# Releasing RDD
+# Releasing KARG

-This document describes the release process for RDD.
+This document describes the release process for KARG.

 ## Prerequisites